Breaking Down NFPA 1582 Requirements - Worksite Medical®

 OSHA Respiratory Standard

-As previously states, the NFPA is not an enforcer of its standard.
+As previously stated, the NFPA is not an enforcer of its standard.
 However, OSHA does enforce its standards.
 Firefighters are required to wear respirators, and according to OSHA’s respiratory protection standard, they must be fit tested periodically.

-Standard 1910.134 (c)(1), requires “that in any workplace where respirators are necessary to protect the health and safety of the employee, the employer must develop and implement a written respiratory protection program, which includes fit testing procedures for tight-fitting respirators.”
+Standard 1910.134 (c)(1), requires that “in any workplace where respirators are necessary to protect the health and safety of the employee, the employer must develop and implement a written respiratory protection program, which includes fit testing procedures for tight-fitting respirators.

 Stations that fail to conduct the required testing may be hit with large non-compliance fines.